ironmysocks/node-react-todo/README.md

-This is boilerplate for an app with Node backend API and a React frontend.
+This is a basic To-Do app written with a Node backend API and a React frontend.

-After installing the code in your project directory, run npm install to download the dependencies.

-To run the project, start two terminal windows.
+1. Clone the project
+2. Run npm install from the root directory
+3. Run npm install from the /client directory
-Run in the first window: npm run server
+4. Open one terminal window and do: npm run server
-Run in the second window: npm run client
+5. Open another terminal window and do: cd client && npm start

-Navigate to http://localhost:3000 in your browser to see the app and get started on your project.
+Navigate to http://localhost:3000 in the browser to view the app.